The Best Hot Sauces for Oysters

 If you're looking for a more unique and healthier option, then 512 Pot Sauce is the way to go.
 Made with roasted peppers and blended with hemp seeds (yup, you read that right, made with hemp seeds), this sauce not only adds a delicious flavor to your oysters but also provides some nutritional benefits.

-The heat level for this hot sauce ranges between a mild and medium, making it perfect for those who don't like their sauce too spicy.
+The heat level for this hot sauce ranges between mild and medium, making it perfect for those who don't like their sauce too spicy.

 Dill Pickle Jalapeño Hot Sauce (or Dill Pickle Reaper Hot Sauce)